secretsciencelab/secretcampfire/docs/UPGRADING.md

 ## Syncing your blog to the latest code

+(Note: Upgrading does not touch any data you have stored your database.
+Your data is kept safe and unmolested.)

 1. Whenever you want to upgrade, login to https://github.com and go to your fork of `secretcampfire`.
 The URL should look like `https://github.com/<yourname>/secretcampfire`.